codecademy-engineering/intermediate-go-training-2023/2_Using_Gin/examples.md

 Think of this like `package.json`.

 Initializing a new go mod for your project is done with the `go mod init` command.

 Run this at the root level of your repo:

 ```bash
 go mod init github.com/codecademy-engineering/intermediate-go-training-2023
 ```

+Naming your module with the the repo url allows your code to become a dependency in another project.

 # Installing 3rd party dependencies